Best Management Practices

 Outdoor water use can account for between 5 and 30 percent of a facility's total water use, as shown below.
 Better landscaping and pool maintenance practices and more efficient irrigation equipment can provide opportunities for significant water savings in commercial settings.

 Facilities that own or maintain their surrounding landscape can use significant amounts of water to maintain and irrigate the landscape.
 The amount of water use is dictated by the size and design of the landscape as well as the local climate and facility type.
-Facilities with large areas of maintained landscape, such schools, can use as much as 30 percent of their water to maintain the health and quality of the landscape.
+Facilities with large areas of maintained landscape, such as schools, can use as much as 30 percent of their water to maintain the health and quality of the landscape.
 Outdoor water use can be controlled and minimized with proper landscape design and maintenance of any supplemental irrigation systems.

 Many facilities also consume significant amounts of water for the operation and maintenance of pools and vehicle washing stations on site.
 Pools can be managed by reducing water loss associated with evaporation, filter cleaning, mineral buildup control, leaks, and splashing.
 Vehicle washing stations can save at least 50 percent of the water used through reclaiming and reusing water.